All Episodes

 We don't care about Aleppo.

-Aleppo Shaleppo doesn't matter to us.
+Aleppo Shalopo doesn't matter to us.

 Most of the Trump people watching thought that he won that debate, truth be told.

-Apparently she has apologized now, and these are her words.
+Apparently, she has apologized now, and these are her words.

-I want to clear something up about yesterday because during a political conversation uh yesterday, uh I made a joke.
+I want to clear something up about yesterday because during a political conversation yesterday, I made a joke, and I want to apologize.

-I never ever intend to belittle sexual assault or the women who were victims of it ever.
+I never, ever intend to belittle sexual assault or the women who were victims of it ever.

 But I made a joke.